jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Having our say makes all the difference in the world.
 It's the difference between being lost at sea with a radio hearing the search parties, and having a two-way radio so you can tell the rescuers where you are.

 But, the eight different bosses will never give you that power.
-They're living large on money and prestige.
-To keep it themselves happy they're following the old maxim, and the one with the money has the control, and the one who needs it, stays under control.
+Why would they devalue themselves?
+To keep their prestige they're following the old maxim, and the one with the money has the control, and the one who needs it, stays under control.

+Sadly, this isn't actually their fault.
+We'll see later in this book, the heavy management of today's world is an holdover from the Industrial Age.
+Humanity simply hasn't evolved a better way of life yet.

-So, now, regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
+Regardless, regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
 But, we're all watching CNN, reading random bullshit, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.

-That's so stupid.
+That's very unneccesary to say the least.

 We've had Internet Age technologies for years.
 We could have been evolving a more prepared and antifragile way of life.
 For example, most insurance companies pay claims in paper checks.
 Although not officially said, it's likely because the longer the insurance company delays giving out the money, the longer they make interest on it.
 This one reason is probably why our society doesn't have a modern claim for car, property, health, and unemployment claims.